tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<weaponEffect1:1\><br>

 \<weaponMapId: 0\>The id of the MAP attack definition for the weapon.
-If this tag is included the weapon will be treated as a MAP attack.
+If this tag is included the weapon will be treated as a MAP attack.<br>
+\<weaponIgnoresFriendlies:1\> If set to 1 the map weapon will not damage friendly units.
+If set to 0, or if the property is omitted, it will.

 ## Combinations Attacks